kaczla/list-lm/README.md

 - [mup](https://github.com/microsoft/mup) - Maximal Update Parametrization (μP) and Hyperparameter Transfer (μTransfer): Tensor Programs V: Tuning Large Neural Networks via Zero-Shot Hyperparameter Transfer
 - [nebullvm](https://github.com/nebuly-ai/nebullvm) - Nebullvm is an ecosystem of plug and play modules to optimize the performances of your AI systems.
 The optimization modules are stack-agnostic and work with any library.
 They are designed to be easily integrated into your system, providing a quick and seamless boost to its performance.
 Simply plug and play to start realizing the benefits of optimized performance right away.
 - [Opacus](https://github.com/pytorch/opacus) - Opacus is a library that enables training PyTorch models with differential privacy.
 It supports training with minimal code changes required on the client, has little impact on training performance, and allows the client to online track the privacy budget expended at any given moment.
+- [OpenChatKit](https://github.com/togethercomputer/OpenChatKit) - OpenChatKit provides a powerful, open-source base to create both specialized and general purpose chatbots for various applications.
+The kit includes an instruction-tuned language models, a moderation model, and an extensible retrieval system for including up-to-date responses from custom repositories.
 - [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) - An open-source framework for training large multimodal models.
 - [OpenLM](https://github.com/r2d4/openlm) - Drop-in OpenAI-compatible library that can call LLMs from other providers (e.g., HuggingFace, Cohere, and more).
 - [openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop.
 - [Otter](https://github.com/Luodian/otter) - Otter, a multi-modal model based on OpenFlamingo (open-sourced version of DeepMind's Flamingo), trained on MIMIC-IT and showcasing improved instruction-following ability and in-context learning.
 - [PaLM](https://github.com/conceptofmind/PaLM) - An open-source implementation of Google's PaLM models.
-- [PaLM + RLHF - Pytorch](https://github.com/lucidrains/PaLM-rlhf-pytorch) - Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
+- [PaLM + RLHF](https://github.com/lucidrains/PaLM-rlhf-pytorch) - Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
 Basically ChatGPT but with PaLM.
 - [PEFT](https://github.com/huggingface/peft) - Parameter-Efficient Fine-Tuning (PEFT) methods enable efficient adaptation of pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model's parameters.
 - [privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks.
 - [pybaselines](https://github.com/derb12/pybaselines) - A Python library of algorithms for the baseline correction of experimental data.